-Overturned oil tanker explodes in Pakistan, killing 148
+Overturned oil tanker explodes in Pakistan, killing 153

 “Someone should tell me about my beloved sons, where are they?
 Are they alive or are they no longer in this world?
 Please tell me,” she pleaded.

 The disaster came on the eve of the Muslim holiday of Eid al-Fitr, which marks the end of the fasting month of Ramadan.
-While Saudi Arabia and most other Muslim countries celebrated the holiday Sunday, Pakistanis will celebrate on Monday.
+While Saudi Arabia and most other Muslim countries celebrated the holiday Sunday, Pakistanis will mark it on Monday.

 The tanker was driving from the southern port city of Karachi to Lahore, the Punjab provincial capital, when the driver lost control and crashed on the national highway outside Bahawalpur.